jacorbal/pynfact/README.rst

 Bugs
 ~~~~

-Lots!
-This project is still in development, so there are probably a
+This project is still in development, so there are probably lots of bugs
-lot of bugs that need to be fixed before deploying a stable release.
+that need to be fixed before deploying a stable release.
+If you find a
-If you find a bug, please, report it at the `GitHub issue
+bug, please, report it at the `GitHub issue tracker`_.
-tracker`_.

 Getting help, suggesting, asking questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~